mohitk09/cards_game/README.md

 # Cards Game

 ♠️♥️ ♣️♦️
-This project create Cards game APIs which could be used in Poker and Blackjack or any other card game
+This project creates card game APIs that could be used in Poker, Blackjack, or any other card game.

 ## APIs

-There are three APIs that have been written, which are scalable and could be used in any game.
+Three APIs have been written, which are scalable and could be used in any game.

 ```
 GET  /                    # Health check
 POST /deck                # This creates a new deck (optional params: cards, shuffle) -- cards
-                            can also be passed as query param, the API would then just
+                            can also be passed as a query param, the API would then just
                             create a deck with those cards
 GET  /deck/:id            # Retrieves a deck by id, all the cards should be returned
 GET  /deck/:id/draw       # Draw cards from the deck (optional params: count) -- The count is